-Following the recent announcements from the V&A regarding the proposed restructuring of the collections, the Performance Design Education Collective (PDEC) join other colleagues in the industry to express our concern about the future of the Theatre and Performance Collection.
+Following the recent announcements from the V&A regarding the proposed restructuring of the collections, the Performance Design Educators' Collective (PDEC) join other colleagues in the industry to express our concern about the future of the Theatre and Performance Collection.

 This collection and department are of notable value to theatre and performance design educators and we believe it will be a great loss to the arts and culture sector if the restructuring and redundancies at the V&A lead to restricted access to this collection.